Winter Animals Shadow Matching for Preschoolers

 Winter Animals Shadow Match Word Tiles

-This activity must be durable and strong, because the children will manipulate them in any kind of way, and you want it to last a long time.
+This activity must be durable and strong, because the children will manipulate them in any way, and you want it to last a long time.

 To get the activity ready, you only need these materials:

 Begin by printing all the pages using white cardstock.
-Then cut out and laminate the shadows, pictures, and word squares to protect them and make them last longer.
-That way you can store the activity in a binder or a Zip-lock bag to protect it and use it year after year.
+Then, cut out and laminate the shadows, pictures, and word squares to protect them and make them last longer.
+You can store the activity in a binder or a Zip-lock bag to protect it and use it year after year.

-Depending on your children’s skills set, there are a few different ways you could use these matching activities.
+Depending on your children’s skill set, there are several different ways you could use these matching activities, for example:

-• You can give your child one mat or more mats with shadow squares and the animal pictures squares to match, placing the picture squares on top of the correct shadows.
+• You can give your child one or more mats with shadow squares and animal picture squares to match, placing the picture squares on top of the correct shadows.

-• The child can place the pictures on top of the shadows and then the squares with the animal name.
+• The child can place the pictures in the shadows and then in the squares with the animal’s name.

 • He or she can use the mats without squares as a base to match the shadows and picture squares.